faGH/fa.services.identity/README.md

 - Visit https://hub.docker.com/repository/docker/frostauraconsolidated/idenitity.

 After the service is running, you can connect another application to it via openid or simply confirm that the service is running correctly by navigating to https://localhost:8083/.well-known/openid-configuration.

+NOTE: For the container to work (HTTPS) by itself, we will require a valid SSL cert.
+You can simply create a dev self-signed cert using dotnet CLI, after which we can map it to the container.
+See below for local / development.
+For production you should have a valid cert.
+See https://docs.microsoft.com/en-us/aspnet/core/security/docker-compose-https?view=aspnetcore-3.1 for more.

+    dotnet dev-certs https –clean
+    dotnet dev-certs https -ep %USERPROFILE%\.aspnet\https\aspnetapp.pfx -p Password1234 dotnet dev-certs https --trust
 #### Docker Compose Example
     version: "3"
         services: